Big Article on Upcoming Screening

 August 8, 2010

 I’m almost done!
-The awesome Patrick Kirst finished the score and
+The awesome Patrick Kirst finished the

-now it’s in the hands of my audio guy,
+score and now it’s in the hands of my audio guy,

-Bobby Garza, Jr. for sound editing, etc.
+Bobby Garza, Jr. for sound

-the VideoToolShed came to the rescue with
+at the VideoToolShed came to the

-his SubBits subtitling software.
+rescue with his SubBits subtitling

+software.
 Thanks, Bouke!

 If you know of any cool places (museums, independent